longlonglin/GDBA/README.md

-# Defending Graph Neural Networks via Attribute Debiasing

 ## Overview

-This repository contains python codes and datasets necessary to run the proposed GDBA approach.
-GDBA is a defense approach designed to defend GNNs while maintaining a low complexity in term of time and operations.
+This repository contains Python codes and datasets necessary to run the proposed GDBA approach.
+GDBA is a defense approach designed to defend GNNs while maintaining a low complexity in terms of time and operations.
 The main idea of the paper consists of refining graph edges using the innovative unbiased attribute-augmented PPR.
 Please refer to our paper for additional specifications.

 ## Requirements